Victor-Palacios/communication_course/assignments/2_resume/resume_guidelines.md

 ======

 *   Overall Formatting
-    *   Sections are in this order:
+    *   Sections are required (unless marked as optional) in this order:
         1. Header - always first
+        1. Summary
-        2. Education - always second
+        2. Education - always before work experience for students
         3. Work Experience
+        4. Projects (optional)
         4. Skills - **ALWAYS LAST**
         5. No non-standard sections
     *   File type is Google Doc.
 Later to be exported as MS Word or pdf.
 See section "thoughts on file formats" in Resume Materials.